 The constraints that are currently reported in the financial markets in Tanzania include; Low level of literacy and numeracy among clients, high cost of financial services, limited formal ownership of land, women marginalization on mobile phone ownership, lack of innovation among Financial Service Providers (FSPs) that limit nontraditional players to innovate, limited distribution of financial institutions and lack of a comprehensive financial consumer protection legal frameworks.
-Insufficient information on clients, many people do not keep money in digital format, lack of national ID that limit verifications, Lack of mechanisms to generate feedback on user satisfaction from the use of financial services, financial market dynamics that impair strategies and operational decisions bv policymakers, regulators and financial services providers and shortage of analytical capacity and tools for analysis of financial inclusion data that limit generation of useful information to clients and financial services providers (NFIF, 2017)

-There are financial initiatives in the country to resolve the constraints that impede the provision of financial services in the economy and people.
+Insufficient information on clients, many people do not keep money in digital format, lack of national ID that limit verifications, Lack of mechanisms to generate feedback on user satisfaction from the use of financial services, financial market dynamics that impair strategies and operational decisions by policymakers, regulators and financial services In Tanzania, financial inclusion is defined as a "frequent use of financial services in the three dimensions such as measurability and frequent usage of financial services, the types of financial inclusion services offered and the target group, which includes all Tanzanians but with emphasis on the poor, enterprise, low income, women, youth and children to build financial stability in society" (NFIF, providers and shortage of analytical capacity and tools for analysis of financial inclusion data that limit generation of useful information to clients and financial services providers ??NFIF, 2017) There are financial initiatives in the country to resolve the constraints that impede the provision of financial services in the economy and people.
 The initiatives involve reforms and policies over time.
-The reforms include The First Generation Financial Sector Reform (FGFSR) was enacted between 1991 and 2003 with objectives of creating an efficient and effective financial system and broadening the scope of financial services.
-The Second Generation Financial Sector Reform (SGFSR) was initiated in 2006 with one of the objectives being enhancing access to financial services.
-The National Financial Inclusion Framework (NFIF) of 2014/16, which focused on establishing infrastructures for financial services.
-The NFIF of 2018/22 with the objective of achieving financial services for all to improve lives for all Tanzanians.
-Policies in place include Alliance for Financial Inclusion of 2006, the National Microfinance policy of 2000, and the Banking and Financial Institutions Act, 2006 (NFIF; 2014, NFIF, 2017; URT, 2000; URT, 2006).
+The reforms include The First Generation Financial Sector Reform (FGFSR) was enacted between 1991 and 2003 with objectives of creating an efficient and effective financial system and broadening the scope of financial services. ??RT, 2006).
 Through these initiatives there continued financial outreach to many people in the country especially on mobile money usage in urban and rural (Lotto, 2018).